san-smith/dfp/README.md

   },
 ```

-If we don't care about the error, then we can use the `result.ok` value, which also provides many useful methods.
+If we don't care about the error, we can use the `result.ok` value, which also provides many useful methods.
 For example:

 ```dart
   Future<Option<User>> fetchUser() async {